hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

   + Single head node, multiple workers
   + Multiple head nodes with HA, multiple workers
   + HA `etcd`, HA head nodes, multiple workers
-+ Choice of option: depend on how advanced in Kubernetes journey and golas
++ Choice of option: depend on how advanced in Kubernetes journey and goals
 + Single-node deployment:
   + all components run on the same server
   + great for testing, learning, and developing around Kubernetes